-A key finding was that the overwhelming barrier for all groups of pet owners and types of care (preventive, sick, and emergency care) is financial, and that 1 in 4 families have experienced a barrier to accessing veterinary care.
+A key finding was that the overwhelming obstacle for all groups of pet owners and types of care (preventive, sick, and emergency care) is financial, and that 1 in 4 families have experienced a barrier to accessing veterinary care.

 According to the AVCC report, “millions of pets do not receive adequate veterinary care because the costs are beyond the family’s ability to pay.
 This may be the most significant animal welfare crisis affecting owned pets in the United States.”

 The report goes so far as to admit that, historically, the position taken by the veterinary profession when it comes to families who can’t afford veterinary care is that they simply should not have pets.

 However, the report’s authors take issue with this: “…denying families companionship with pets is an untenable solution.
 Pets enrich the lives of humans, and pets also benefit from the relationship.
 There is evidence that the human-animal bond supports mental, emotional, and physical health and well-being…Thus, denying a family the companionship of a pet is difficult to defend.”